 -Reading material, playing cards etc.

 If a member of your party cancels, please tell us right away.
 If we pack for a person and are not informed of the cancellation before your arrival, plan to pay for that person.

 BWCA Wilderness Entry Permits are required by the U. S. Forest Service.
 The entry permit allows you to enter the BWCA Wilderness on a certain date at a particular entry point.
 You can check permit availablility and reserve a permit yourself on the web at: www.recreation.gov or by calling toll free 1-877-444-6777.
 If you prefer, we can reserve your permit for you.
 Just fill out the appropriate section on our outfitting reservation form or give us a call, whichever is most convenient for you.

 Deposits - $50 deposit per person is required to confirm your reservation.
 Full refund will be made if you cancel more than 5 days before your scheduled arrival at Sawbill.

 The balance is due on the day your trip begins.
 There is no refund if you return early from your trip.

-Printable Complete Outfitting Reservation Form for U. S. Mail.
+Printable Outfitting Package Reservation Form for U. S. Mail.